Available Positions:

 The Position & Organization

-We are a small company with team members across the country and leadership based in Washington, D.C. and Boston.
-The Director of Communication Strategy will be a core part of our team, collaborating with other Footnote staff on projects and interfacing directly with clients.
+We are a small company with team members across the country and leadership based in Boston.
+The Managing Editor & AI Specialist will be a leader on our editorial team, collaborating with other Footnote editors on projects and interfacing directly with academics and clients.
 We care about the mission behind what we do and about building a sustainable, successful organization with a positive work culture.

-To learn more about Footnote, please check out our work at http://footnote.co.
+To learn more about Footnote and Folio, our AI research communication tool, please check out our work at https://footnote.co.

 How to Apply